Socionics: Pedagogical socionics

-In addition to these four types, Jung defines a polarity between introverted and extraverted personalities.
-This distinction is based on how people invest energy: either into the inner, subjective, psychical world (usually called Seele, soul, by Jung), or toward their outer, objective, physical world (including one's body).

-By Jung's rules, 16 psychological types exist.
-But in his book "Psychological Types" he described in detail only 8, distinguished by the 8 possible dominant functions.
-Contrary to Socionics and MBTI, Jung did not conclude that the types had two introverted functions and two extroverted functions.
-He instead outlined that extroverted personality types had a Dominant extroverted function, with the remaining functions being of varying if lower levels of development that range from being Inferior introverted functions that are necessarily retarded to auxiliary functions that lie in the middle.

-Information metabolism elements (often confused with memetics)
+Information metabolism elements

 In socionics, Jung's cognitive functions are always either introverted (focused on refining quality) or extroverted (focused on increasing quantity), and are referred to as information metabolism elements (IM Elements).
 These are said to process information aspects.
 To understand what an information aspect is, it is necessary to understand information metabolism as Augustinavičiūtė understood it.

 Augustinavičiūtė states that the human mind uses eight elements of information metabolism (mental functions) to perceive the world, and each of these eight elements reflect one particular aspect of objective reality.
 In her works she describes aspects of the world based on physical quantities such as potential and kinetic energy, space, time, and their properties.

 Often, other socionists have equated these information elements with their definition and according to fundamental physical concepts as well (Matter-Time-Energy-Space).).
 Matter is compared to Thinking, Energy to Feeling, Space to Sensing, and Time to Intuition.
 Given the division of aspects of the absolute between Extroverted ("black") and Introverted ("white"), being four times two, their number is eight.